banner

 By burning fossil fuels, mankind has raised the atmospheric CO2 by more than 50% compared to pre-industrial levels.

-• increased temperatures, now on average 1.3°C above pre-industrial levels
+Temperatures have increased and are now on average 1.3°C above pre-industrial levels.

 • more storms and floods - and of greater severity